8th Gorkha Rifles: Notable officers

-Frederick George Lister of the Sylhet Ligh Infantry is considered the father of the regiment by leading it from 1828-1854.
+Frederick George Lister of the Sylhet Ligh Infantry is considered the father of the regiment by leading it from 1828 to 1854.
 He oversaw campaigns in the Khasi Hills, Lushai Hills and annexation of the Jaintia Kingdom.

-The regiment produced on the first Field Marshal and Chief of Army Staff, Field Marshal Sam Manekshaw MC who is incidentally the most celebrated personality of the regiment.
+The regiment produced the first Field Marshal and Chief of Army Staff, Field Marshal Sam Manekshaw MC who is incidentally the most celebrated personality of the regiment.
 His contribution in the 1971 Indo-Pakistani War is a legend in the military history of India's Armed Forces.
 In addition to Manekshaw, the Regiment has produced a number of army commanders in independent India.